Please update your browser.

 Employee Political Action Committees

+Throughout the Firm’s history, JPMorgan Chase has been active in the political process.
+We believe this engagement is essential to advance and protect the long-term interests of the Firm and our shareholders.
 The JPMorgan Chase & Co.
 Political Action Committees (PACs) are funded entirely by voluntary contributions from eligible employees.
 They support candidates, parties and committees whose views on specific issues are consistent with the Firm’s priorities, and fund dues payments and ballot contributions to entities organized under Section 527 of the IRC.
 Contributions are directed by GRPP on a bi-partisan basis and are not made to candidates running for U.S. president.
-In deciding whom to support, GRPP prioritizes candidates that represent the communities we serve, that serve on relevant committees or in leadership positions and that have shown support for policies and initiatives of importance to the Firm.
+In deciding whom to support, GRPP prioritizes candidates who represent the communities we serve, who serve on relevant committees or in leadership positions and who have shown support for issues of importance to the Firm.
+Issues of importance to the Firm include: banking issues; financial services policy; financial markets; the economy; small business; housing; trade; tax; inclusive and sustainable economic growth (e.g., financial health, affordable housing, workforce, second chance, responsible energy transition); diversity, equity, and inclusion (e.g., racial and gender equality, LGBTQ+ rights, disability rights); and military and veteran issues.

 The Head of GRPP is responsible for administration and supervision of the PACs, with oversight by the PRC.
 PAC contributions are reported to and made publicly available by the Federal Election Commission and relevant State or local election authorities in accordance with applicable law.
-The Firm publishes a summary of our PAC’s contributions on our Political Engagement Report.
+The Firm publishes a summary of PAC contributions on our Political Engagement Report.
+In the event that the Firm identifies a substantial misalignment between issues of importance to the firm and recipients of political contributions, the Firm will disclose the information in the annual Political Engagement Report.

 Decisions regarding PAC contributions and corporate payments, including those for memberships and ballot initiatives, are made exclusively to promote the interests of the Firm, without regard for the personal political views or interests of senior management.
 GRPP works closely with our Legal Department to ensure that all PAC contributions and corporate payments are made in accordance with applicable law, Firm policies and this statement.